James Hanson (footballer, born 1987): 2009–10 season

 Hanson signed his first professional contract with Bradford City in July 2009, with his transfer fee set by a tribunal hearing six months later at a figure close to £7,500, a sell-on clause and the agreement of a friendly between the two sides.
+In making the move, Hanson took nearly a 50% pay cut.

 Hanson made his debut for Bradford on the opening day of the 2009–10 season, on 8 August 2009, in a 5–0 defeat against Notts County.
 Hanson scored his first goal for Bradford on 22 August 2009, in a 5–4 victory away at Cheltenham Town.
 Hanson won the Player of the Year award during his first season at Bradford City, and was rewarded with a new, improved contract for the next four years.

+2010–11 season

+Ahead of his second season with the club, Hanson decided to bulk up.

 2011–12 season

 In February 2012, Hanson suffered a groin injury, and was estimated to miss six weeks of matches.
 During the 2011–12 season, Hanson scored 14 goals, his highest tally to date in three years as a professional.